crsl4/computingtools/pages/chromebook.md

 install qpdfview
 ----------------
-to view pdf files.
-Done this
+to view pdf files, supposed to be light and fast.
+I did this to install `add-apt-repository`:

     sudo apt-get install software-properties-common
     sudo apt-get install python-software-properties

-to install `add-apt-repository`, then this:
+then this to install `qpdfview` itself:

     sudo add-apt-repository ppa:b-eltzner/qpdfview
     sudo apt-get update